thisisjofrank/game-tutorial/README.md

-# 🦕 Dino Runner Game Tutorial - Monorepo
+# 🦕 Dino Runner Game Tutorial

 A comprehensive tutorial series for building a Dino Runner game using Deno and TypeScript, organized as a Deno workspace.